haseebshaik00/learning-git/README.md

 # Day 3
 # Undoing in git

-1) undoing a stage (undoing git add . ) : git reset
-just write git reset if you want specify a file name, can check using git status command
+1) git reset : undoing a stage (undoing git add .) just write git reset if you want specify a file name, can check using git status command

-2) undoing a commit : git reset HEAD~1
+2) git reset HEAD~1 : undoing a commit
 points to the previous commit and unstages the changes too

-#Some more commands
+# Some more commands
 1) git log : displays the log of commits
 2) git reset <commit-hash-code> : takes back to that commit
 3) git reset --hard <commit-hash-code> : erases the latest updates